Seeing Being Seen: A book publisher's life and work in photos | Photofocus

 Among the photos in this book are some portraits of Dunn Marsh taken by renowned photographers such as Stephen Shore, Larry Fink, Sylvia Plachy and Will Wilson.
 These photos proved to be important parts of her encounters with the masters that shaped American photography.
 Along with her exploration of themes that influenced her views and passion for print, this memoir is a promising volume for anyone interested in the creative process that goes into publishing photography books.

 The book is also an expansion of an exhibit of the same title spearheaded by the Highline Heritage Museum.
-As such, it also includes a checklist of the prints and books that were part of
+As such, it also includes a checklist of the prints and books that were part of the show.

 “Seeing Being Seen” is set to be printed as a 128-paged book with the following specifications: